CRH plc Advances Share Buyback Program with Recent Acquisition - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-CRH plc, a global leader in building materials, announced the acquisition and cancellation of 35,400 of its ordinary shares in the United States, as part of a share buyback program.
-This transaction is part of CRH’s plan to repurchase up to $300 million worth of shares by February 2026, aiming to optimize capital structure and enhance shareholder value.
+CRH plc has announced the acquisition and cancellation of 35,000 of its ordinary shares as part of a buyback program intended to repurchase up to $300 million worth of shares by February 2026.
+This move is part of CRH’s strategy to manage its capital structure and enhance shareholder value, reflecting positively on its market positioning and financial health.

 More about CRH plc